 The Forest Service does not have any evidence that increased logging of large trees will benefit wildlife or mimic the natural processes that forests depend upon, or result in the forest conditions the agency claims.
-There is, however, considerable and well-documented evidence that suggests that increased logging of large trees is likely to result in long-term and irreparable harm to wildlife, ecosystem processes, biodiversity, and water quality.
+There is, however, considerable and well-documented evidence that increased logging of large trees will result in long-term and irreparable harm to wildlife, ecosystem processes, biodiversity, and water quality

 The decision to cancel the objection period for the amendment decision is a blow against the protection of our public lands.
 The large, old trees protected by the Eastside Screens are the backbone of iconic Old Growth habitats, essential to wildlife, recreationists, and our climate.
 Blue Mountains Biodiversity Project condemns this action and is committed to opposing this illegal amendment, the timber grabs it will foster, and the ecological destruction that will result.